Buffett: Do not panic about U.S. banking industry

 The Federal Deposit Insurance Corp insures deposits for up to at least $250,000 per depositor per FDIC-insured bank.

-Buffett was speaking from Japan, where he was visiting five large Japanese trading houses in which Berkshire has investments.
+Buffett was speaking from Tokyo, where he was visiting five large Japanese trading houses in which Berkshire has investments.

-Berkshire invests in several banks, including a stake in Bank of America Corp BAC.N worth $34.2 billion as of the end of 2022.
+Berkshire invests in several banks, including a stake in Bank of America Corp BAC.N worth $34.2 billion at the end of 2022.

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))